-Review of the Fotodiox Pro WonderPana Go H3+ Standard Kit for adding a polarizer or neutral density filter to a GoPro HERO 3+.
+Review of the Fotodiox Pro WonderPana Go H3+ Standard Kit for installing a polarizer filter or neutral density filter to the GoPro HERO3+, HERO4 Silver, and HERO4 Black.

-A polarizing filter on a GoPro Hero 3 can reduce glare and saturate colors.
+Using a polarized lens filter on a GoPro HERO 3 can reduce glare and saturate colors.
 They work especially well above water, with snow, or with bright sunshine.